3. The Basics of JavaScript

 'use strict';

-// the [let] keyword allows you to define a block-scoped variable
+// the [let] keyword is used to define a block-scope variable

 {

-// the variable [count] is only known within this block
+// the [count] variable is only known in this block

 let count = 1;